- California resident as determined by GCC Admissions and Records Office

 - Participate in advisement workshops, group counseling, basic skills instruction, transfer services, career and employment services, supplemental instruction (SI) and tutoring as recommended.

 - Notify the EOPS office of any changes in my class schedule, name, address, or telephone number, or of any extenuating circumstances that may necessitate my withdrawal from classes or may affect my continued enrollment status with GCC.

 - Authorize the EOPS program to share my name, student ID, and book voucher amount with the bookstore for the purposes of expediting and monitoring EOPS book services provided to EOPS students.

 - Authorize the EOPS program to access my academic/financial records for the purposes of participation in the program.

-Limitations on Eligibility: EOPS students may NOT exceed the 70-unit limit or exceed six semesters of participation with EOPS.
-The program will monitor student eligibility status and will perform a program status review for continued program eligibility when student is close to the 70-unit limit or six-semester limit.
-I understand that failure to meet the terms of the mutual responsibility contract may result in my exclusion from the program before I reach the 70-unit limit or six-semester limit.
+Limitations on Eligibility: EOPS students may NOT exceed six semesters of continuous participation with EOPS.
+The program will monitor student eligibility status and will perform a program status review for continued program eligibility when student is close to the six-semester limit.
+I understand that failure to meet the terms of the mutual responsibility contract may result in my exclusion from the program before I reach the six-semester limit.

 EOPS may recommend or provide the following services

 Book Vouchers and Grants

 Preparation of Study List for Each Term of Attendance